-- Destroy shower head grime: Sometimes, your shower head becomes clogged with mineral deposits, making the water pressure decrease significantly.
+- Destroy shower head grime: Sometimes, your shower head becomes clogged with mineral deposits, decreasing the water pressure significantly.
 If you soak your shower head in a mixture of vinegar and water for 15 minutes, the shower should be working like brand new.

 - Unclog drains: Pour one cup of baking soda into your drain, followed by one cup of white vinegar, and let the product sit and bubble.
 After this, pour boiling water down the drain.
 This process should eliminate the clog.

-Hydrogen peroxide is a good disinfectant, but it also has many practical uses in the bathroom.
+Hydrogen peroxide is a good disinfectant but has many practical uses in the bathroom.
 Most of the time, you need to dilute hydrogen peroxide before using it to clean.

 Hydrogen peroxide acts as a: